alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 # Intro to Dragon Data-Modules

 Dragon is a browser extension that visualizes the power concentrations of any token on the Solana blockchain.
 The extension is separated into "data-modules" that produce different analyses on a token's holders.
-This initial release includes four data-modules, and the module of focus for this bounty is:
+Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.
+The Alpha-Dragon includes four data-modules, and the module of focus for this bounty is:

 **2. Bundle Analysis**
-- The concentration of all holders that used Jito bundles to purchase token supply with multiple wallets, executed in the same slot within a block.
-- The specific data to be analyzed includes total number of active bundles, total percentage held in active bundles, number of wallets per bundle, and more.
-- You can learn more about bundles from [this video](https://youtu.be/91k5QYdAprU?si=n0uGyhYk3EesIUdW) or from [Jito's documentation](https://docs.jito.wtf/lowlatencytxnsend/#bundles-api-v1-bundles).

-Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.
+- This module will visualize the concentration of all Jito bundles that purchased a token's supply.
+A Jito bundle is when you program multiple wallets to execute transactions within the same slot in a Solana block.
+The specific data we will analyze with this module includes total # of active bundles, total % in active bundles, some metadata per each bundle, and more.
+You can learn about bundles from [this video](https://youtu.be/91k5QYdAprU?si=n0uGyhYk3EesIUdW) or from [Jito's documentation](https://docs.jito.wtf/lowlatencytxnsend/#bundles-api-v1-bundles).
+You may also want to know that Jito hosts their own [bundle explorer](https://explorer.jito.wtf/bundle-explorer?sortBy=Tip).

 ---

 ## Table of Contents